-6. Using the spatula thoroughly fold in the butter mixture, the egg yolk mixture and the vanilla extract into the mixing bowl with the egg whites.
+6. Using the spatula thoroughly fold in the butter mixture, flour, the egg yolk mixture and the vanilla extract into the mixing bowl with the egg whites.
 Make sure to not whisk at this point or valuable air will be lost.

 7. Break up your chosen 200g of chocolate and place on the baking tray.

 |Readers tip -- Placing your chocolate pieces on the tray rather than mixing through the batter gives a very even distribution of chocolate chunks and you are guaranteed each brownie piece will have some.|

 8. Pour the brownie batter into the tray and bake for 25 - 30 mins (remember fan assisted ovens may cook slightly faster).

 |Readers tip -- when pouring the batter in the tray make a small dip in the middle of the mixture.
 As it cooks the batter will flatten out giving a perfectly flat topped finish.|

 Be careful about over cooking or you will lose the rich gooeyness brownies need.
 They will continue to cook slightly when you take them out of the oven as they are a dense mixture.
 If they are not baked thoroughly you can always pop them back in the oven but you can’t change a burnt brownie.